1. Submission procedure and workflow

 Readers are invited to submit articles discussing articles published by Peer Community Journal.
 These submissions should be submitted to the corresponding thematic PCI for evaluation and then, in case of acceptance, transferred to Peer Community Journal for publication.

-In case of misconduct, retractions, expressions of concern or corrections may be published by the journal.
+In case of misconduct, retractions, expressions of concern, or corrections may be published by the journal.

 Use of artificial intelligence for article writing and software code generation